 This ICD allows patients to get routine MRIs.

 ICD Alternative: Under the Skin, Not Through the Veins

 Most ICDs have leads that go through chest veins and touch the heart.
 The Subcutaneous Implantable Defibrillator (S-ICD) uses a defibrillation wire that goes under the skin in the chest rather than through the veins.

 These devices don't have the capacity to pace the heart and can only treat dangerous heart rhythms with shocks.

 The procedure doesn't last long.
 Your hospital stay will only last 1 to 3 days.
 We'll keep checking to make sure the device works before sending you home.

 When the Device is Active

-If your heart requires a shock from your ICD, you may be able to feel it like a light thump or a strong kick in the chest.
+ICD shocks could feel like a light thump or a strong kick in the chest.
 You may feel lightheaded before the shock.
-Try to stay calm and sit or lie down.
-If someone is with you, ask him or her to stay.
+Try to stay calm.
+Sit or lie down.
+Let your provider know.

 Your doctor may want you to come in for a check-up, particularly if this is the first shock you have received.

 If you have multiple shocks in a row or in a day, you should go to the emergency room.